AnnaVargova/AutomationShield_wiki/Home.md

 The didactic process for teaching control engineering is often overly focused on theory and lacks practical implementation and hands on experience.
 In numerous universities the didactic tools and lab equipment for control engineering and mechatronics is simply not available, since a single laboratory tool for feedback control costs in the order of tens of thousands of dollars.
 Even if the tools are available in the laboratory, students cannot take these home and complete assignments or experiment outside of the academic environment.

+Our aim is to design feedback control experimental devices that can fit on an Arduino shield and provide an application programmer's interface (API) and examples for students and educators.

 # Available Shields
 Currently these shields are available:
 * [MotoShield](https://github.com/gergelytakacs/AutomationShield/wiki/MotoShield) - motor speed and position feedback experiment